Vadmeggy/bv-task/README.md

 ### Running in docker:
 0, Install: docker, docker-compose
+1, `cd test_automation`
-1, `docker-compose run test`
+2, `docker-compose run test`
-2, Test images are saved in the snapshots folder
+3, Test images are saved in the snapshots folder